Don Quichotte: Act 3

-Act 3In the mountainsDusk, Don Quichotte believes they are getting close to the bandits.
+Dusk, Don Quichotte believes they are getting close to the bandits.
 Sancho goes to sleep while Don Quichotte stands guard.
 The bandits suddenly appear and after a brief fight take the knight prisoner.
 Sancho escapes.
 Surprised by the defiance of the old man, the bandits give him a beating and intend to kill him, however Don Quichotte's prayer "Seigneur, reçois mon âme, elle n'est pas méchante" (Lord receive my soul, it is not evil) moves Ténébrun, the bandit chief, to mercy.
 Don Quichotte explains his mission "Je suis le chevalier errant" (I am the Knight-errant), and the necklace is returned to him.
 The bandits ask for the blessing of the noble knight before he leaves.